Plan de garantie

 Types of recourse

-The Régie du bâtiment du Québec (RBQ) has set out, in the Regulation respecting the guarantee plan for new residential buildings, rapid and effective means of settling disputes out of court, namely mediation and arbitration.
+Are you or your contractor dissatisfied with the guarantee plan manager’s decision in your claim?
+The Régie du bâtiment du Québec (RBQ) has set out, in the Regulation respecting the guarantee plan for new residential buildings, two dispute resolution mechanisms: mediation and arbitration.

-Mediation is a process of negotiation between the beneficiary and the contractor, assisted by a neutral and impartial third party, the mediator.
-Its purpose is to guide the parties and facilitate their communication in order to reach an agreement that is just and equitable for all.
+Mediation offers a fast track to amicably resolving disputes between beneficiaries and contractors with the assistance of an impartial mediator.
+Its purpose is to facilitate communication between the parties and guide them to an agreement that is just and equitable for all.

-Arbitration is another dispute resolution method provided for in the Regulation.
-It enables any contractor or guarantee plan beneficiary to contest, before an arbitrator, a decision made by the guarantee plan manager.
+Arbitration is another private dispute resolution method that enables any contractor or guarantee plan beneficiary to contest a decision made by the guarantee plan manager before an arbitrator by applying to an arbitration body authorized by the Board.

 Time limit